andrewliao11/unrolled-gans/README.md

 ![](imgs/unrolled_steps-10-prior_std-0.00-tanh.png)

+Slight improvement can be observed.
 Glad to see that the unrolled objective does work at least in my experiement settings. :smile:

+Larger improvement can be oberserved in the following experiments

 ## other experiment settings

-I found that *in this eperiments*, using `F.relu` results in larger gap:
+I found that *in this eperiments*, using `F.relu` (what the author used in the paper) results in larger gap:

 ### uniform mixture of gaussian